 The Delgadim ridge is one of Santo Antão’s most impressive viewpoints.
 It’s here that the central mountain ridge becomes just barely wide enough to fit the old cobblestone road (the Estrada de Corda), with deep chasms on both sides.

 The ridge was once formed by a crack opening in the volcanic lava and this crack then bursting open, leaving a ‘dyke’ of subvolcanic rocks.

-It’s easiest to see the Delgadim ridge on the way to one of the hikes.
+It’s easiest to see the Delgadim ridge on the way to one of the nearby hikes.
 If you drive to Cova from the north (Ribeira Granda), you’ll pass it.
 You can ask your driver to stop for a while to enjoy the vistas and take some pictures.

 Swim in a natural pool

-If you’re tired from all your hiking, you might feel like plopping down on a beach.
+If you’re tired from all the hiking, you might feel like plopping down on a beach.
 Unfortunately, there aren’t that many (safe) beaches on the island.
 You’ll have to go all the way to Tarrafal or near Porto Novo to find some good sandy beaches.